WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 - The "function" could be defined within other "functions".

 All these points above comprised the concept of structured programming.
-Structured programming was a broader movement in computer science.
-As an pioneer in this movement, ALGOL 60 was one of several languages that adopted these principles at very early stage.
+Structured programming was a broad movement in computer science.
+As a pioneer in this movement, ALGOL 60 adopted these principles at very early stage.
+Swift functions also take these principles as its fundamental pillars.

 TODO: An example of ALGOL 60's structured programming

 The adoption of structured programming made programs more comprehensible, paving the way for more developers to join the field.
-As software solutions aimed to address increasingly complex real-world problems, managing code became a challenge.
-The only available tool for organizing code was functions, which meant code could only be reused at a very granular level.
+As software solutions aimed to address increasingly complex real-world problems, managing code became a challenge since the only available tool for organizing code was functions, which meant code could only be reused at a very granular level or the entire file adn directory.

 Simula, which encoded designing for simulating real-world processes in its name, introduced the concept of object-oriented programming, allowing developers to create types with variables and functions as members.
 These members were accessed via dot notations and were scoped within the type.
 Additionally, one type could inherit from another, further enhancing code reusability.
+Swift types uphold these practices.

 TODO: Figure: dot notation and type inheritance